syncfusion-content/xamarin-docs/Xamarin/Cards/Getting-Started.md

 {% endtabs %}

-Run the project and check if you get following output to make sure you have configured your project properly to add [`Cards`.](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.Cards.XForms.SfCardLayout.html)
+Run the project and check if you get following output to make sure that you have configured your project properly to add [`Cards`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.Cards.XForms.SfCardLayout.html).

 ![Initializing Xamarin.Forms SfCardView](getting-started_images/img1.png)

 ## Indicator customization

-Indicator can be added in any direction which can be used to denote the state based on the content of the [`SfCardView`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.Cards.XForms.Cards~SfCardView.html).
+Indicator can be added in any direction; it can be used to denote the state based on the content of the [`SfCardView`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Cards.XForms~Syncfusion.Cards.XForms.Cards~SfCardView.html).

 {% tabs %}